The Difference Between a Merger and an Acquisition

 M&A Key Objectives

 Regardless of the type of M&A you undergo, the services you use will focus on facilitating a deal beneficial to all parties.
-When you hire an advisory team, you get access to data analytics and business strategy that can guide the structuring of the transaction.
+When you hire a consulting team, you get access to data analytics and business strategy advice that can guide the structuring of the transaction.

 Types of Mergers